Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Illustration with SEER-Medicare data

-Clinical databases such as the United States National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) typically contain disease specific variables, but with only limited information on the subjects' health status such as comorbidities.
+Clinical databases such as the United States National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) typically contain disease specific variables, but with only limited information on the subjects' health status, such are comorbidities for example.
 In studying causal treatment effects, this can lead to unobserved confounding \citep{HadleyEtal10JNCI,YingEtal19}.
-On the other hand, the availability of information from insurance claims databases could make up for some of these otherwise 'unobserved' variables, and they have been shown to contain much information about these comorbidities \citep{HouEtal18,RiviereEtal19}.
+On the other hand, the availability of information from insurance claims databases could make up for some of these otherwise 'unobserved' variables; \cite{RiviereEtal19} shows that they contain much information about comorbidities in particular.

-For prostate cancer while radical prostatectomy is quite effective in reducing cancer related deaths, with improvement in diagnosis, treatment and management for the disease other causes have become dominant for the overall death of this patient population \citep{LuYaoEtal04}.
-Such changes suggest a comprehensive consideration for medical decisions on the initial treatment.
+For prostate cancer while radical prostatectomy is quite effective in reducing cancer related deaths.
+With improvement in diagnosis, treatment and management for the disease other causes have become dominant for the overall death of this patient population.
 Studying the comparative effect of radical prostatectomy on overall survival of the patient using observational data calls for proper control of confounding.
-Due to the lack of tools for handling the high-dimensional claims code data, existing work on the topic either have not made use \citep{SatkunasivamEtal15JUr,YingEtal19}, or made very limited through summary statistics \citep{HadleyEtal10JNCI}, of the rich information on the patients' health status.
+Due to the lack of tools for handling the high-dimensional claims code data, existing work on the topic either have not made use, or made very limited through summary statistics, of the rich information on the patients' health status.